 |---|---|

-| PET + adhesive | Stable height and easy bonding |
+| PET film + adhesive | Stable height control and easy bonding |

-| PET + foam | Thickness control with cushioning |
+| PET film + foam | Thickness control with cushioning |

 | Foam + adhesive | Gap filling and quick assembly |

-| PET + black film | Spacing and light blocking |
+| PET film + black film | Spacing and light blocking |

-| Foam + film + adhesive | Cushioning, stability, and bonding |
+| Foam + film + adhesive | Cushioning, stability and bonding |

-| Non-woven + film | Dust control and surface protection |
+| Non-woven felt + film | Dust control and surface protection |

 A composite spacer can be more effective than a single layer, but it requires better converting control.
 Layer alignment, adhesive lamination, total thickness, waste stripping, and liner release must all be stable.